emnify/product-docs/docs/data-streamer/getting-started.md

 ---
 title: Getting started
-description: Benefits of the Data Streamer and how you can get started.
+description: Benefits of the Data Streamer and how you can get started
 ---

 # Getting started with the Data Streamer